Top Five Reasons for Case Manager Burnout

 Unreasonable and unrealistic expectations are at the top of the list as a reason for burnout.
 Over the years, caseloads and responsibilities have increased significantly.
 Some case managers have caseloads of over 50 clients and are still expected to complete all of the work to the same quality as they did in years past with lower caseloads.
 Documentation requires more detail and there are more forms required than ever before.
-Most if not all of these increased requirements have come with little to no increase in salary or compensation.
+Most if not all of these increased requirements have come with little to no increase in salary or other form of compensation.
+We work in a field called “Human” Services yet perfection is often expected.
 This is a perfect recipe for burnout.

 Excessive documentation is second on my list of burnout causes.
 Progress notes, quarterly reports, treatment plans, and a host of other forms can take its toll.
 Multiply each of these forms of paperwork by 35 to 50 clients can lead to one stressed out case manager.
 It seems like there is at least one new form added to the documentation every year.
 New requirements and regulations also add to an already overwhelming workload.